11 Appendix

 or .

 automatically becomes a bullet list, and lines starting with a number becomes a numbered list.
-R code chunks are outlined within three backticks ``` {r} code
+R code chunks are outlined within three backticks ``` {r}

 ```.
 See this tutorial for more resources here.